 18) Airplane Comforts

 Admittedly, the foot rest is kind of a joke.
 But someone might like it.
 However, I think pillows are totally worth it despite what a pain in the ass it is to carry around your whole trip.
-That’s why an inflatable one like this is a good option when saving space.
 Compression stockings aren’t necessarily a “comfort” but they can save your life from a blood clot.
 I either take an 81mg aspirin before flying or wear bad boys like these.

 19) Packing Cubes

 Apparently these are really useful.
-I’ve never tried them.
+I’ve never tried them but keep hearing how awesome they are.
 Maybe I should.

 20) Totally Worthless Novelty Travel Gift Ideas